Retail & FMCG

 Autonomous Price Sync

-Read principal price updates from email, PDF, spreadsheet, scanned documents, and messy formats, then push validated updates to store terminals.
+Read principal price updates from email, PDF, spreadsheet, scans, and inconsistent supplier formats, then prepare validated updates for store systems.

 Revenue · ML